-Homes and structures that are damaged or destroyed by a flood or fire can result in toxic debris and ash that contain heavy metals, asbestos, and other hazardous materials.
+Homes and structures that are damaged or destroyed by a flood or fire can result in toxic debris and ash that contains heavy metals, asbestos, and other hazardous materials.
 If inhaled, microscopic asbestos fibers pose a serious health threat because they can become permanently lodged in body tissues.

 Asbestos in Debris